boxkite-ml/boxkite/docs/tutorials/kubeflow-mlflow.md

 **Note that the environment will shut down automatically 1 hour after you start using it.**

-(If you get a black screen on "Booting VM", please be patient - it's loading).
+If you get a black screen on "Booting VM", please be patient - it's loading.
+Failing that, scroll down to the bottom of this page to see a video of the demo.

 ## Start Kubeflow Notebook Server